 Annual Subscription Charge

 for limited areas (county-sized or less, or involving 12 or fewer USGS 7.5 minute quadrangles)..........$1000/year

 for regional areas (involving 13-100 quadrangles).....$3500/year

 for statewide coverage...$6000/year

-This application and the data layers it contains is designed to be a useful tool for the following land management activities:
+This application and the data layers it contains are designed for:

-Individuals cannot subscribe directly to this website, subscription is available only to organizations (agencies, companies, and non-profits).
+Individuals cannot subscribe directly to Virginia NHDE, but subscription is available to organizations (agencies, companies, and non-profits).
 Click here to see a list of currently subscribing organizations.

 Annual Subscription Charge:

 Unlimited access (by subscription only, must complete a license agreement)...$1000/year

 License for Use of Digital Conservation Sites Data and/or NHDE.